+The acquisition of certain of the Company's properties included an earnout component to the purchase price that was recorded as a deferred investment property acquisition obligation ("Earnout liability").
+At December 31, 2021, 2020 and 2019, there is no earnout liability outstanding.
 The Company may be subject, from time to time, to various legal proceedings and claims that arise in the ordinary course of business.
 While the resolution of these matters cannot be predicted with certainty, management believes, based on currently available information, that the final outcome of such matters will not have a material adverse effect on the consolidated financial statements of the Company.

-NOTE 12 - SEGMENT REPORTING
+NOTE 11 - SEGMENT REPORTING

-The Company has one reportable segment, retail real estate, as defined by U.S. GAAP for the years ended December 31, 2020, 2019 and 2018.
+The Company has

+one reportable segment, retail real estate, as defined by U.S. GAAP for the years ended December 31, 2021, 2020 and 2019.

-NOTE 13 - TRANSACTIONS WITH RELATED PARTIES
+NOTE 12 - TRANSACTIONS WITH RELATED PARTIES